AlexandraDivaKetchum/Cyberculture-and-Social-Justice-Directory/Cyberculture and Social Justice Directory.md

 [Link to publisher site](https://www.basicbooks.com/titles/ruth-schwartz-cowan/more-work-for-mother/9780465047321/)

-$Book $Technology Studies $Feminism $Labour $History
+$book $technology studies $feminism $labour $history

 # Expert systems and women's lives: A technology assessment
 ## Margret Bruce and Alison Adam
 ### 1989

-A feminist analysis of "expert systems," which are developed from AI.
+A feminist analysis of "expert systems," which are developped from AI.
 Looks into how expert systems recreate gender divisions and how women can influence the design of said technology.

 [Link to journal with institutional access](https://www.sciencedirect.com/science/article/abs/pii/0016328789900876)

-$Article $Expert Systems $Computing $Gender $Technology
+$article $expert systems $computer science $gender $technology studies $AI

 # The Army and the Microworld: Computers and the Politics of Gender Identity
 ## Paul N. Edwards